Aiven-Open/klaw-docs/docs/docs/howto/notifications/email-notification.rst

 Customize email templates
 -------------------------

-The Superadmin can access all the email templates using the navigation bar to go to Dashboard -> Settings.
+The Superadmin can access all the email templates through the navigation bar by going to Dashboard -> Settings.
-Within settings all email templates are prefixed with ``klaw.mail`` and is suffixed by the notifactiontype and ``.content`` This can be edited to local languages to reword emails and add additional information.
+Within settings all email templates are prefixed with ``klaw.mail`` and is suffixed by the notifactiontype and ``.content`` These templates can be modified to suit local languages, allowing for the rewording of emails and including any additional information.

 .. _Email matrix: